-- 19 Monitoring and reporting requirements set out in the permit conditions need to be varied to reflect current best practice environmental management and to require accurate measurement of emissions and their impact upon the receiving environment and to consistently inform the Director of the results of monitoring. - 20 It is desirable to add a condition setting noise emission limits to minimise environmental nuisance and manage noise emissions, in accordance with the Environment Protection Policy (Noise) 2009. - 21 It is desirable to add a condition outlining requirements in relation to the relining of the sewage sludge lagoon to reduce the likelihood of the lagoon leaking. - 22 The Permit does not contain any condition requiring operational procedures or contingency management.
-The risk of environmental harm from the activity is reduced by having documented plans and procedures in place for operating conditions likely to be experienced by the activity and by having contingency plans developed for unplanned events that may occur. - 23 An inflow and infiltration plan is needed to ensure that best practice environmental management is applied to inflow and infiltration issues that increase the risk of unauthorised sewage discharges to the environment. - 24 The Permit does not include any fencing requirement.
-Fencing of the activity is required to discourage unauthorised persons from entering the site and coming into contact with sewage or any hazardous substance. - 25 The Permit does not contain conditions relating the movement of controlled wastes.
-It is desirable to add a condition to reflect current best practice environmental management and to ensure the management of controlled waste in accordance with the Environmental Management and Pollution Control (Controlled Waste Tracking) Regulations 2010. - 26 It is desirable to add a condition to require the annual submission and implementation of a Sewage Sludge Management Plan to ensure best practice environmental management is applied to sewage sludge.
+- 19 The Permit conditions need to be varied to reflect contemporary information management practices, such as electronic submission of monitoring data. - 20 It is desirable to vary the condition setting noise emission limits to minimise environmental nuisance and manage noise emissions, in accordance with the Environment Protection Policy (Noise) 2009. - 21 The Permit does not contain any condition requiring operational procedures or contingency management.
+The risk of environmental harm from the activity is reduced by having documented plans and procedures in place for operating conditions likely to be experienced by the activity and by having contingency plans developed for unplanned events that may occur. - 22 The permit does not include any fencing requirement.
+Fencing of the activity is required to discourage unauthorised persons from entering the site and coming into contact with sewage or any hazardous substance. - 23 An inflow and infiltration plan is needed to ensure that best practice environmental management is applied to inflow and infiltration issues that increase the risk of unauthorised sewage discharges to the environment. - 24 The permit does not contain conditions relating the movement of controlled wastes.
+It is desirable to add a condition to reflect current best practice environmental management and to ensure the management of controlled waste in accordance with the Environmental Management and Pollution Control (Controlled Waste Tracking) Regulations 2010. - 25 It is desirable to add a condition to require the annual submission and implementation of a Sewage Sludge Management Plan to ensure best practice environmental management is applied to sewage sludge.